mozilla/global-sprint/_articles/site-hosts.md

 1. **READ** the short sections below.
 If you'd like to know more about collaboration for the open web, we recommend this *optional*, 1-hour course, ["Open Leadership 101"](https://mozilla.teachable.com/p/open-leadership-101).
 2. **READ** and ensure you agree with [Mozilla's Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) for this event.
-3. When [Site Host Registration]() is open (later this Spring), **REGISTER** as a Site Host.
-You'll get additional info and the first 50 host sites will get a swag pack of stickers to help promote the Global Sprint.
+3. [**REGISTER** your Site!](https://goo.gl/forms/MX01siV4Je6HMYUF3).
+You'll hear back from us with more info, particularly about communications, and the first 50 host sites will get a swag pack of stickers to help promote the Global Sprint.

 ### Hosting a site at the Global Sprint